 Upon learning of a new Thai restaurant launching at Village @ La Orilla, we dared hope a clever pun would grace its marquee.
 Alas, the name “Thai Boran” may as well be “Thai Boring” to the punsters among us.
 At least I had to look up “Boran” to learn it translates from Thai to “old, ancient or historic.”
 Thai Boran is owned by restaurant impresario Kathy Punya, a native of Thailand who’s amassed quite a portfolio of restaurants across the Duke City, among them five Sushi Kings, Crazy Fish, Noodle King and Asian Street Food.
 It’s located next door to Albuquerque’s first cinema eatery, the not-so-cleverly-named Flix.

 Thai Boran is somewhat on the small side and contrary to any notion of “Thai Boring” I may have had, it’s got a very exciting menu featuring some items heretofore unavailable in the Duke City.
-Among the eight uncommon to Albuquerque appetizers are Mee Krob, Sheldon Cooper’s favorite Thai dish and Thai toast.
+Among the appetizers uncommon to Albuquerque appetizers are Mee Krob, Sheldon Cooper’s favorite Thai dish and Thai toast.
 There are six salads on the menu along with five soups.
 Five one-of-a-kind specialty dishes adorn the Chef’s Collection section of the menu.
 These include a Thai Boran Beef Steak, grilled and sliced marinated beef steak served with a spicy tomato sauce.
 Other sections of the menu are dedicated to curry, rice, pan-fried noodles, noodle soups and entrees.
 All total there are 53 items on the menu.

 7 July 2018: Sometime around 2010, toast become the latest artisanal food craze.
 Yes, toast, the most popular of which is probably avocado toast (available at Cafe Bella in Rio Rancho).
 The Washington Post believes in fact that “avocado toast has come to define what makes food trends this decade: It’s healthy and yet ever-so-slightly indulgent.”
 Thai Toast may be Thailand’s answer to avocado toast, all indications being it’s a relatively new dish.
 It’s certainly not a dish you find in other Thai restaurants across the Duke City.
 Four small slices sans crust of egg-dipped white bread topped with ground pork, green onions, then deep fried are served with a cucumber salad.
-At the very least, it’s a very interesting dish–not as good as other Thai appetizers, but good enough to try more than once.
+At the very least, it’s a very interesting dish–not as good as other Thai appetizers, but good enough to try at least once.

 5 April 2018: Another interesting appetizer whose name (with a little imagination and thought) will make the sophomoric among us giggle is Ka Thong Tong (crispy golden cups filled with ground chicken, mint, shrimp, peas, carrots and corn) served with cucumber salad.
 If it’s offered at any other Thai restaurant in town, neither my friend Bill Resnik nor I could recall having seen it.
 There are elements to this starter that seem to bespeak of other than Thai influences.
 First, the pastry cups are vaguely reminiscent of layered phyllo Greek pastries though not quite as flaky.
 The other influence was American with the trio of peas, carrots and corn, a combination neither of us had seen on Thai food.
 Sadly, the accompanying cucumber salad was too cloying to add to the golden cups which we both thought needed a bit more flavor push.